Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 Investment Focus:

-• Dubai may be more appealing to investors targeting luxury properties or high-turnover rental opportunities catering to a diverse and transient population.
+• Dubai may be more tempting to investors looking for luxury homes, or high-turnover rental options with a diverse, and transitory population.

-• Abu Dhabi can be a preferred choice for families seeking larger living spaces at potentially more competitive prices than comparable properties in prime Dubai locations.
+• Abu Dhabi may be a better choice for families wanting greater living spaces at potentially lower prices than comparable apartments in prime Dubai locations.

 Rental Yields and Investment Potential: Income Generation